Have you ever found yourself in a place financially where you’re just terrified?

 5. Increased Our Income

-After I got our monthly expenses reduced as much as possible, I turned my focus towards increasing our income.
+After I got our monthly expenses reduced as much as possible, I turned my focus toward increasing our income.

 I won’t tell you it was easy.
 I missed my babies terribly when I worked, but I knew that if I could just pay off that debt, I would free myself up to be able to be with them more than I ever had.